Regime information for Onley Prison

 The regime at Onley strongly reflects our philosophy of training in a working environment which reflects the Governments Green Paper - Breaking the Cycle: Effective Punishment, on preparing Offenders for work on release to help them stop offending in future.
 It is our aim that activity and employment areas have a clearly identified Resettlement pathway with externally accredited qualifications to help prisoners lead law abiding lives of release.

-All prisoners have an individual sentence plan which details realistic aspirations and targets for achievement.
-All sentences are structured and a prisoner typically progresses through:- Reception, Induction (one week), Sentence Planning, Education/Training/Employment, Pre-Release activity, such as opportunities to work in the community on Resettlement Day Release, through to release from custody or progression to Open conditions.
+All prisoners should have an individual sentence plan which details realistic aspirations and targets for achievement.
+All sentences are structured and a prisoner typically progresses through:- Reception, Induction , Sentence Planning, Education/Training/Employment, Pre-Release activity, such as release from custody or progression to Open conditions.

 Prisoners are encouraged to take responsibility for their progress and the way they contribute to their sentence.
 Many are involved as Peer Supporters and Listeners (who help those at risk of self harm) and Various Champions such as healthcare and the new smoke free champions.

 Prisoner Learning Support

 Onley has a well stocked and well staffed library.
 The library is open weekdays, four evenings and Saturdays.
 The stock comprises approximately 8000 books, videos, magazines and newspapers.
 There are four multimedia computers for prisoner use and reprographics facilities are available.
 There is a large stock of speaking books and foreign language material.
-Facilities are available for prisoners to record books and send tapes home to their children (Storybook Dad).
 Prisoner learning support is available in the evenings so that they can fully benefit from the facilities.